STIXProject/stix-ramrod/docs/updates/cybox/cybox_2.0_to_2.0.1.rst

-CybOX v2.0.1 was a bugfix release made to CybOX v2.0.
-The number of changes made to the schema were minimal.
+CybOX v2.0.1 was a bugfix release made to CybOX v2.0.1.

+The sections below describe the changes **stix-ramrod** performs during an upgrade from CybOX 2.0 to CybOX 2.0.1.

 General Updates
 ^^^^^^^^^^^^^^^